jared-hughes/tex-autogolfer/README.md

 1. Not a golf option, but just an ease of input: write `⦃97⦄` to get an `a`, for example.
 Specify the codepoint in decimal (or in hex, with a 0x prefix, e.g. `⦃0x61⦄`).
 This is in the pre-processer, before any golfs happen.
 In particular, `⦃12⦄` gives form feed.

 There's one more option.
 If you write `--preserve-newlines` on the command line, then the parser will not delete newlines.

-## Disclaimer

-This tool makes no guarantee about preserving program correctness.
-However, there are some ways you can help the tool ensure it doesn't change program behavior:

-- Mark required spaces (for typography) as `␣`.
-These convert to ` ` (or `\ ` if the ` ` would be gobbled)
-- Mark required spaces (for preventing e.g. a number from running on too long) as `⫽⫽`.
-These convert to ` ` (or `{}` if the ` ` would be gobbled)
-- Mark required spaces (for `\catcode32=12`) as `…`.
-These convert to ` ` unconditionally
-- Messing with `\catcode`s is risky.
-- Don't use multi-byte UTF-8 characters in places that would confuse the tool
-  - TeX doesn't understand multi-byte characters (your code gets broken into bytes), but I decided to preserve them.
-- Ensure each identifier is only for one purpose (i.e. isn't re-defined)
-- More suggestions, such as `\x⫽` and `⦃\x⦄` are listed above in the "Configuration" section.

 ## XCompose